bebraw/islands-benchmark/README.md

 To run the whole suite that emits a CSV suitable for `main.tex`, use `npm run autocannon` and copy the output.

+## Printing box plots

+To get easy to use prints for LaTeX box plots, run any of the `print:` prefixed npm commands.

 ## Tools

 * https://github.com/Polymer/tachometer